|

 Dog obedience

-classes help you learn ways to teach your dog an English
+classes is one way to get help in teaching your dog an English

 begin teaching your dog, try to learn more about how